nextleap-project/countermitm/0_prefix.md

 ---
-title: Mitigation and Defense Against Active Attacks against Autocrypt
+title: Defense Against and Mitigation of Active Attacks on Autocrypt
 abstract: |
   Assymmetric cryptography allows establishing an encrypted channel by transfering key material through an untrusted channel as long as it